SiphonSquirrel/steve/README.md

 This action (triggered by "eat") removes the player state value for "hungry".

+### Action Type: item_take

+This action type add items to the player inventory.
+Count is optional, and defaults to 1.

+	"atm" : { "action" : "item_take", "item" : "coins", "count" : 7 }

+This action (triggered by "atm") adds 7 coins to the player's inventory.

+### Action Type: item_drop

+This action type removes items to the player inventory.
+Count is optional, and defaults to 1.

+	"pay" : { "action" : "item_drop", "item" : "coins", "count" : 5 }

+This action (triggered by "pay") drops 5 coins to the player's inventory.

 ### Conditions

 All action blocks (single and compound actions) also may have conditions that